FACULTY GRIEVANCE PROCEDURE,

 As defined by policy of the Board of Trustees of Southern Illinois University, a grievance is a formalized disagreement between a faculty or staff member and a University officer or officers regarding a decision of such officer(s) which affects the faculty member or staff member individually.
 Officers shall include, but are not limited to, the Provost, Associate Provost, Assistant Provost, directors, deans, and chairs.
 Under this Faculty Grievance Policy, a faculty member may also file a grievance against another faculty member.
 The Faculty Grievance Policy shall be available to any current faculty member or former faculty member to resolve disputes involving an alleged violation of the policies of the Board of Trustees or Southern Illinois University Edwardsville.
 The subject matter of complaints from former faculty members shall be limited to matters pertaining to their separation from employment.
 Complaints must be received in the Office of the Provost within ninety calendar days of the act or omission giving rise to the complaint, or the date on which the employee or former employee knew, or reasonably should have known, of the act or omission, whichever is later.
 If this Faculty Grievance Policy is being used as an appeal subsequent to departmental or unit grievance procedures, the grievant must file the Statement of Grievance with the Office of the Provost within thirty calendar days following the conclusion of the unit grievance process.
-Complaints alleging illegal discrimination (age, color, disability, marital status, national origin, race, religion, sex, sexual orientation, or veteran’s status) must be filed in the Office of Institutional Compliance for resolution and are not subject to review under this Faculty Grievance Policy.
-A party’s dissatisfaction with the outcome of a prior grievance shall not be a grievable matter.
+Complaints alleging illegal discrimination (age, color, disability, marital status, national origin, race, religion, sex, sexual orientation, or veteran's status) must be filed in the Office of Equal Opportunity, Access and Title IX Coordination for resolution and are not subject to review under this Faculty Grievance Policy.
+A party's dissatisfaction with the outcome of a prior grievance shall not be a grievable matter.
 Complaints against the Chancellor shall not be grievable under this Faculty Grievance Policy and must be directed to the Office of the President for resolution.
 The Faculty Grievance Committee (FGC) shall determine whether a dispute is appropriate and grievable under the Faculty Grievance Policy.

 A. Administrator: An SIUE Academic Affairs professional staff employee, including the Provost, Associate Provost, Assistant Provost, directors, deans, chairs or their equivalent, who manages or supervises SIUE policies, procedures and/or personnel.